 Dia's choices help a great deal when one might easily underestimate an artist's commitment to stasis, surely a hallmark of what a legendary exhibition called "Primary Structures."
 Fred Sandback uses fuzzy threads to trace large rectangles of empty space, an obvious influence on such emerging artists as Jonah Groeneboer.
 For the first time, I could experience them as slabs of color carving the very shape of a room.
 I stepped into them with the sensation that I had somehow passed through a solid wall.
 Blinky Palermo always strikes me as Ellsworth Kelly with a short attention span.
 Here his few tones give rise to more color than I expected.

-A more complex painter like Gerhard Richter—here represented by thick, gray glass posing as mirrors onto on a more pertinent reality—fared less well on my first visit.
-Still, on a second I marveled at their ability to function at any given moment as painting, sculpture, or architecture.
+A more complex painter like Gerhard Richter fared less well on my first visit.
+On a second trip, I marveled at the thick, gray glass posing as mirrors onto on a more pertinent reality.
+They function at any given moment as painting, as sculpture, or as architecture.
 The reflections displace the windows above into yet another luminous but austere geometry.
 And how many museums or even galleries still afford that kind of semi-private experience, that close encounter with art?
-In a sense, it really does return one to the 1970s, before the commercial pressures of art now.
+One really does return to the 1970s, before the commercial pressures of art now.